Skip to main content

 What to do if you have mpox symptoms

-Please contact a sexual health clinic if you have a rash with blisters, anal pain or bleeding from your bottom and you’ve either:
+If you are an adult, please contact a sexual health clinic if you have a rash with blisters, anal pain or bleeding from your bottom and you’ve either:

 Stay at home and avoid close contact with other people until you've been told what to do.
 Please call the clinic before visiting, do not go to a sexual health clinic without contacting them first.
 Tell the person you speak to if you've had close contact with someone who has or might have mpox, or if you've recently travelled to central or west Africa.